The CMS Playbook: Five plays to nail multi-carrier delivery management

 Benefits to Ops

-- Access to thousands of carrier services that can be switched on and configured by the warehouse team.
+- Access to thousands of carrier services that can be switched on and configured by the warehouse team, with simple shipping rules.

 - New services can be tried and tested easily, within warehouse control.